solariumphp/solarium/docs/queries/realtimeget-query.md

-A RealtimeGet query is useful when using Solr as a NoSql store.
-For more info see <http://wiki.apache.org/solr/RealTimeGet>
+A RealtimeGet query is useful when using Solr as a NoSQL store.
+For more info see <https://lucene.apache.org/solr/guide/realtime-get.html>

 Building a realtime query
 -------------------------